Chidham Peninsula

 The Route

-3. The next section is the part suitable for wheelchairs.
-Bosham Channel begins to widen as it makes its way closer to the sea and you will walk over a series of two wooden bridges.
-Look out for a bench with a view after the second one.
-At around this point, wheelchairs will need to turn back.
+3. Turn right at the water and continue on the coastal path.
+Bosham Channel begins to widen as it makes its way closer to the sea and you will walk over a series of two wooden bridges with tidal pools/mudflats to your right.
+Look out for a bench with a view at Cobnor Point at the end of the peninsula.

 Did you know?